On This Page

 Sure, therapy is one of the best methods for treating mental health conditions, healing trauma, and helping you overcome negative thinking and behavior.

 But therapy is more than just symptom management.
-It's more than just treatment for when you're not well.
-Therapy is for personal growth, and personal growth is for everyone.
+It’s more than just a way to fix problems and more than just treatment for when you’re not well.

 In this article, we’ll explain what personal growth is and how therapy can be an essential part of your journey.
 Read on to learn more.